Last updated:

 55% of B2B invoices are paid late.

-What should be a straightforward payment quickly turns into follow-up emails, uncomfortable calls, and eventual write-offs that drain cash, time, and trust..
+What should be straightforward payment quickly turns into follow-up emails, uncomfortable calls, and eventual write-offs that drain cash, time, and trust.

-This guide explains what dunning software does, why it matters, which tools are best today, and how Eleven fits into the dunning landscape.
+This guide explains what dunning software does, why it matters, which tools work best today, and how to choose the right fit for your team.

 What Is Dunning Software?